Neil Parrott: Immigration

 In March 2019, Parrott introduced an amendment to the state budget that would require the Maryland Department of Health to confirm an individual's immigration status before granting Medicaid benefits.
 The amendment was rejected by a 41-98 vote.

 During his 2020 congressional campaign, Parrott blamed undocumented immigrants at the Mexico–United States border for the opioid epidemic, and said he would support closing the border.
 He also said he supported a physical or electronic southern border to stop illegal immigration.
 During his 2024 congressional campaign, he cited the immigration policy of the Joe Biden administration as the United States' top foreign policy challenge, blaming it for human trafficking and the smuggling of fentanyl and other drugs.

 During his 2024 congressional campaign, Parrott said he supported completing the Mexico–United States border wall and reinstating the Remain in Mexico policy.
 He criticized the Bipartisan Border Security Bill negotiated by Senators James Lankford and Kyrsten Sinema, calling it a "non-starter" and would alllow 5,000 illegal immigrants to cross into the United States daily, and vowed to block federal funding for "sanctuary counties".
-He also blamed immigrants for high crime rates, economic instability, housing prices in Washington County and promoted conspiracy theories claiming that the Federal Emergency Management Agency's response to hurricanes in North Carolina and the southeastern United States were hindered by the Biden administration of spending FEMA disaster relief funds on housing and food for illegal immigrants.
+He also blamed immigrants for high crime rates, economic instability, housing prices in Washington County and promoted misinformation claiming that the Federal Emergency Management Agency's response to hurricanes in North Carolina and the southeastern United States were hindered by the Biden administration of spending FEMA disaster relief funds on housing and food for illegal immigrants.
 In September 2024, Parrott criticized the Frederick Board of Aldermen's vote to allow undocumented immigrants who reside in the city to vote in local elections.